classgraph/classgraph/classgraph-vfs/README.md

 }
 ```

-The stream is read into RAM, or spilled to a temporary file if it is larger than
+The stream is read into RAM, or spilled to a temporary file if it is larger than the maximum
-`maxBufferedJarRAMSize`. `vfs.open(byte[], String)` does the same for a jarfile you already hold.
+buffered jar RAM size. `vfs.open(byte[], String)` does the same for a jarfile you already hold.
-Alternatively, let the library do the fetching: after `vfs.enableURLScheme("https")`, the URL can be
+Alternatively, let the library do the fetching: a `Vfs` constructed with `Set.of("https")` as its
-opened directly with `vfs.open("https://.../library.jar")`.
+URL schemes opens the URL directly, with `vfs.open("https://.../library.jar")`.

 ### Read a jarfile nested inside another jarfile